Cocolocoloco777/libscreen/README.md

 ## Interacting with the library

 libscreen works using two data structures: screens and areas.
 Screens show the background and hold inside of them the areas.
+Only on screen at the same time is supported.
 Areas are where text is written.

 ### libscreen functions